-Ziggy’s was in the same shopping center as the grocery store my family frequented.
-We’d go in there and grab a bite now and again.
+Ziggy’s was next to the grocery store my family patronized.
+We’d go in the restaurant and grab a bite occasionally.
 The pizza wasn’t anything special, it was just in the right place.

-There was one distinguishing thing about the pizza.
+There was one thing that distinguished the pizza from others.
 The large pizza was not cut in the typical triangular fashion.
 Instead, it was cut with three cuts running north to south, and three cuts going east to west.
-The result was a pizza with some slices without crust, some with crust, and four tiny triangles.
+The result was some slices without crust, some with crust, and four triangles.
 It was the sort of thing that when you see it you think, “that’s odd”…and then you eat.

 I had the usual expenses of a high school junior.
 The place with the weird pizza had a help wanted sign, so I applied.
 They hired me and I started working that Friday night.

 I worked a day here and there with different managers, but never met Ziggy himself.
 One Saturday morning he walked in.
 He walked in like he owned the place.
-I suppose if anyone were entitled to do that, it was him.
+I suppose owning a place entitles a person to do that, but only in that particular place.

-He came over and introduced himself.
-It awed me to meet the first person whose name was not Grandma to write me a check.
+Meeting the first person whose name was not Grandma to write me a check awed me.
 I think he sensed my nervousness and tried to put me at ease.
 We spoke for a few minutes and then I went back to work making pizza.

 Let Me Show You How We Cut A Pizza

-Ziggy watched what was going on.
+Ziggy watched me.
 I kept working, trying to make a good impression.
-When an order was ready, I got down a box and slid the pizza in there like I was born to do it.
+Between orders, I found ways to keep busy.
+When an order was ready, I got down a box and slid the pizza in there like I was born for the task.
 I reached for the cutter, but Ziggy had other ideas.
 It was time for him to teach.

 “Let me show you how we cut a pizza” he said, grabbing the cutter.
-I wondered why he was doing this.
-I knew most of the pizza making side of the operation.
+I thought that was odd; I’d learned that the first day I worked.
 But the man was signing the checks, so I let him show me the wondrous north-south, east-west cutting method.

-Ziggy took pride in demonstrating the six cuts that distinguished his pizza from the rest.
+Ziggy proudly demonstrated the six cuts that distinguished his pizza from the rest.
 Then he asked, “any questions?”
 I figured I should have one, so I asked “why do we do it that way?”
 Ziggy told me it was so we could tell the customers that a large pizza had sixteen slices.

 It occurred to me that this gave the customers the wrong impression.
 I started to ask about that, but a manager intervened and saved me from talking myself out of a job.

-I worked a few nights a week, and tried to be the best pizza maker $2.35 an hour could buy.
+I worked a few nights a week, and tried being the best pizza maker $2.35 an hour could buy.
 I cut a lot of north-south, east-west pizza.
-When customers asked, I told them there were sixteen slices in a large pizza.
+When customers asked, I told them there were sixteen slices in a large pie.

-One night, I gave a customer the sixteen slice answer.
-He paid the manager and I brought his pizza out.
-He looked and said “there’s no way there are sixteen slices of pizza in that box”.
+One night, I gave the sixteen slice answer.
+The customer paid the manager and I brought the pizza out.
+He looked and told the manager “there’s no way there are sixteen slices of pizza in that box”.

 The customer got his money back.